ErfanBahramali/Telegram-Bot-PHP/README.md

 public bool $autofillParameters = true;
 ```

-If you do not want the program to continue after the error and stop, set this variable to true, This is only for when the result of the submitted request is not equal to 200, Then you can set this variable to true so that the program does not continue or set it to false to continue and return as a result
+If you want the program to continue after the error, set this variable to false

-**Of course, this does not apply to all parts of the program**

-**It is recommended that this variable always be true and checked with a [try catch](https://www.php.net/manual/en/language.exceptions.php) in case of error**
+**This is only for when the response code of the submitted request is not equal to 200**

 ```php
 /**